bkpgh/outgrab/README.rst

 lines of any input file, but other labels can be defined.
 You will see "goto top" many times in the test.grab file.
-This just resets the input file so each code snippet acts like it is a new program running on a fresh input file.
+This just resets the input file so each code snippet acts like it is a new program running on a fresh input file except that the output file is not reset.

 There is another case where "goto" a line number might be useful.
 Outgrab currently reads all of the lines of all of input files